 Best time to visit Arc de Triomphe

-Around this time, you also get to enjoy the best view of the Eiffel Tower, the Sacré Coeur, and the Louvre from the observation deck at the top of the Arc de Triomphe.
+As the darkness takes over, you also enjoy the best views of the Eiffel Tower, Sacré Coeur, and Louvre from Arc de Triomphe’s observation deck.

 During this period, the wait in ticket lines can last 15-20 minutes.